Vincent Wolanin: Construction

-Music Industry
+Music industry

 Throughout the 1990s Wolanin managed a number of rock acts, including Vince Neil of Mötley Crüe and Brian Howe of Bad Company.
 During this time, Wolanin also began producing records, working with accomplished session musicians such as The Funk Brothers' Bob Babbitt.

 Portsmouth F.C.

 In 1997, Wolanin was involved in a bid to purchase Portsmouth Football Club with Brian Howe.
 Wolanin stood to gain not only a financial stake in the club, but also the chance to construct their new stadium.
 Portsmouth's director, Martin Gregory, met with Wolanin in Paris in January 1998.
-No other details of the potential deal were made public until 2012, when Wolanin announced his decision to withdraw.
+No other details of the potential deal were made public.
+In 2012 - with the club again facing financial ruin - the pair were again in talks over a potential takeover until Wolanin announced his decision to withdraw.

 Aviation

 In 1987, Wolanin founded PrivateSky Aviation Services Inc., a fixed-base operator and maintenance repair operation.
 The company is headquartered at Southwest Florida International airport in Fort Myers, Florida.
 Its MRO is notable for its exclusive focus on large cabin Gulfstream jets.